department-of-veterans-affairs/vets-website/_education/4-gi-bill-montgomery-active-duty.md

 - You entered active duty before January 1, 1977.
 - You served at least one day between October 19, 1984, and June 30, 1985, and you stayed on active duty through June 30, 1988 (or through June 30 1987, if you entered the Selected Reserve within one year of leaving active duty and served four years).
-- On December 31, 1989, you had entitlement left from the Vietnam-era GI Bill.
+- On December 31, 1989, you had entitlement left from the Vietnam-era GI Bill®.

 **CATEGORY III**